bruceme/vurtifly/README.md

 # Motors / ESC

-Two 100v-45kw Brushless DC motors.
-Approx. 30-55 KV for low RPM and high torque.
+Two 45kw 100v 30kva Brushless DC motors.
+For comparison there are manned multi-copter projects running 6-16 smaller motors usually adding up to ~70kw.
+VurtiFly will likely weigh a bit more than those because of the aiframe, but I suspect the power is adequate for flight trials.

 The ESCs will be at least 500A and 120V capable.

 For both systems, avoid complex water cooling, but limits continous high power